Aathish04/medict/README.md

 ## License

 The code for this project has been put under the MIT License.
-Basically, just give us credit if you copy our code, and don't get angry at us if something goes wrong when your run it, okay?
+Basically, just give us credit if you copy our code, and don't get angry at us if something goes wrong when you run it, okay?